 - Military Discharge

-- Firearms permit
+- Weapons permit (unexpired)

 - Current Income Statements such as a paystub or a W2

-- Mortgage or Lease
+- Current Mortgage or Lease Statement

 - Utility Bill

-As you begin the process of applying for your free government phone, Assist Wireless is there to help you through the process.
+As you begin the process of applying for your free government phone, Assist Wireless is here to help you through the process.
 Assist Wireless works through the federally-mandated program that allows low-income individuals to continue to have the ability to communicate with each other and the outside world without putting undue stress on their finances.